 Watch LA Confidential on CHILI

 JACKIE BROWN – For a filmmaker who nowadays revels in the viscera as much as the wordplay, Jackie Brown has pretty much zero of the former, but welcome lashings of the latter.
 Adapted from the Elmore Leonard novel Run Punch, Tarantino changed the name of the central character from Jackie Burke to Jackie Brown in overt homage to the film’s lead actress Pan Grier’s career as a butt-kicking Blaxploitation star and her starring role in 1974’s Foxy Brown.
 But the director’s reverence for that genre is in name only, as Jackie Brown is a laid-back, dialled-down crime tale, and all the better for it.
 Grier remains a marvel as the compromised flight attendant, engaged in a battle of wits with both the law and her criminal associate (a magnetic Samuel L. Jackson) and Robert Forster is similarly fantastic as a her wannabe love interest.
 Jackie Brown is a nice respite from those full-throttled genre deconstructions which have made up Tarantino’s latter career.
+One outstanding book-to-film adaptations.

 Watch Jackie Brown on CHILI